hbilen/dynamic-image-nets/README.md

     ```

 ## Compute and Visualise Approximate Dynamic Images
-1. If you want to compute approximate dynamic images, try
+1. If you want to compute approximate dynamic images, get a list of ordered frames from a video and try
   ```matlab
   di = compute_approximate_dynamic_images(images) ;
   ```

-2. If you want to visualise approximate dynamic images, try
+2. If you want to visualise approximate dynamic images, get a list of ordered frames from a video and try
   ```matlab
   visualize_approximate_dynamic_images(images)
   ```